So, I got accepted into the Peace Corps and I’m… moving to Colombia!

 June 26, 2012: I submitted my full application, along with a separate email to my recruiter explaining that the 90s-era form wouldn’t let me insert my Korean phone number.

 August 16, 2012: I filled out the initial medical form.

 August 22, 2012: I submitted my fingerprints.
 (Luckily I was in Maine for vacation at the time.)

 August 31, 2012: I registered for the medical applicant portal.

 September 4, 2012: I was interviewed via Skype, where I wooed the RPCV interviewer with my stories from teaching English in Korea, dwelling upon the challenges and lessons learned by working with a 40-year-old ajosshi, middle-aged Korean man.
 I should thank my co-teacher for that.

 October 1, 2012: I was nominated to the education sector with a tentative August departure date.

-February 22, 2013: I was asked to fill out a questionairre to find the best placement where my experience and skills could be utilized.
+February 22, 2013: I was asked to fill out a questionnaire to find the best placement where my experience and skills could be utilized.

 March 12, 2013: I was cordially invited to serve in Colombia as a Teaching English for Livelihoods (TEL) trainer, beginning on August 27, 2013.
-Hell yeah!
-I could not be more thrilled to be placed in the land of Shakira, gorgeous men, fake boobs, coffee, cocaine, dancing, the FARC, and beautiful Spanish accents.
-(Hopefully I will not be encountering some of those, but would be thrilled to become acquainted with others–namely coffee, music and dancing–especially after living in the land of K-pop and instant
+I could not be more thrilled.

 March 13, 2013: I accepted my invitation, and called my mom.
 Then I immediately posted it on Facebook.
 Then I thought about how I probably won’t be able to use Facebook much once I move in with my Colombian host family.
 It’s probably for the best.